Ares-Developers/Ares-docs/new/killingdrivers.rst

   resistant against driver killing weapons.
 Defaults to :value:`0.0` if :tag:`ProtectedDriver=yes`, to :value:`1.0` otherwise.

+Driver protection can also be granted by specifying :value:`PROTECTED_DRIVER` under :tag:`VeteranAbilities` or :tag:`EliteAbilities`.
+If specified, the unit's driver becomes protected unconditionally against :tag:`KillDriver` (which means that :tag:`ProtectedDriver.MinHealth` is no longer checked), but not against damage or other special warhead effects.

 Drivers are infantry units that can capture neutral vehicles, like ones that had their driver killed.